davemm0/Pictura/README.md

 3. 3D Warehouse: https://3dwarehouse.sketchup.com/
 4. CGTrader: https://www.cgtrader.com/

-## Building an asset bundle
+## Deploying your Level
 Once you are done building your level, select it in the Project tab, and at the bottom of the inspector window, under "Asset Labels", assign it to an AssetBundle.
-This is the name of the file that will be created when yuo exoprt your level. next, go to the "Pictura" menu item, and select "Build Asset Bundles".
+This is the name of the file that will be created when yuo export your level.
+Important: Your project should only have *one* asset bundle name.
+Next, go to the "Pictura" menu item, and select "Build Asset Bundles".
 Make sure you enter a valid build folder for the Asset Bundle to be built.
 Click on the "Build" button.
 This will create a file that you can then load in Pictura, named after your AssetBundle!
 For example, if you named your AssetBundle "samplescene" and setthe build path to "C:/Pictura Bundles", a file named "C:/Pictura Bundles/samplescene" will have been created.
 Share this file toshare yuor level with others!
 You can ignore the rest of the files created.